milandjurdjevic/discriminalizer/README.md

 # Discriminalizer

-.NET library designed for seamless JSON deserialization of complex object hierarchies, built on top of System.Text.Json.
+.NET library designed for seamless JSON deserialization of object with complex discrimination requirements, built on top of System.Text.Json.

 ## Motivation

-Modern software development often involves dealing with diverse and complex data structures, particularly when working with APIs or external data sources.
-JSON deserialization is a critical aspect of such scenarios, and traditional approaches can become cumbersome, especially when handling polymorphic structures.
-This project was born out of the need for a streamlined and flexible solution for JSON deserialization within the .NET ecosystem.
-We recognized the challenges developers face when working with polymorphic object hierarchies and aimed to simplify this process.
-By leveraging the discriminator configuration approach and integrating with System.Text.Json, this library empowers developers to handle intricate JSON structures effortlessly.
-Whether you are working on a web application, API integration, or any project requiring efficient object deserialization, the library provides a robust toolset to enhance your development experience.
-We believe in fostering collaboration and welcome contributions from the community to make this library even more versatile and effective.
-Join us in simplifying JSON deserialization in .NET, and let's build better software together!
+In the realm of JSON deserialization, accommodating objects with intricate discrimination requirements can be challenging.
+While System.Text.Json provides robust support for basic deserialization tasks, handling complex discrimination logic often involves writing cumbersome and error-prone custom converters.

+The library simplifies this process by offering a straightforward solution for deserializing JSON data into objects with complex discrimination needs.
+By extending System.Text.Json's functionality, we provide developers with a seamless way to deserialize JSON, even when dealing with intricate discrimination requirements.

+With this library, developers can efficiently map JSON data to their object models without the need for extensive custom converter implementations.
+This simplifies the deserialization process, resulting in cleaner and more maintainable code.

 ## Usage